Tymotex/Tactile-DS/README.md

 When connected to CSE servers, just copy and paste these commands onto the terminal and hit enter after pasting each one:

-1. `git clone https://github.com/Tymotex/DataStructures.git && cd DataStructures`
+1. `git clone https://github.com/Tymotex/Tactile-DS.git && cd Tactile-DS`
 2. `./util/scripts/make_recurse.sh`
 3. You now have access to all the interactive data structures.
 The commands to run each of them are:
     - **_Linked Lists_:**